The History and Usage of Traditional Panbo

 2. Then gathered one side of the long sleeves in a bundle.
 (Left arm)

-3. While tugging with your teeth on one end, use your other free that isn't grabbing the bundled sleeves, and loop under the (left) arm towards the back.
+3. While tugging with your teeth on one end, use your other free hand that isn't grabbing the bundled sleeves, and loop under the (left) arm towards the back.
 As you do so, the bundled sleeves will be secured between tasuki and the under arm.

 4. When at the back, looped the sash back to the front on the opposite (right) side of the shoulder.